mkotler/ad-automoli/README.md

 ## Installation

 [Download](https://github.com/mkotler/ad-automoli/tree/main/apps/automoli) the `automoli.py` file from inside the `apps/automoli` directory.
-Create a `automoli` directory under your local `apps` directory, then add the configuration to enable the `automoli` module.
+Create an `automoli` directory under your local `apps` directory, then add the configuration to enable the `automoli` module.

 ### Example App Configuration